antosubash/blog/src/_posts/microservice/migrating-identity-service-to-open-iddict-module.md

 ## Conclusion

 In this article, I have shown how to migrate the IdentityServer to OpenIddict.
 We have also seen how to create a new data seed contributor for OpenIddict and configure the AuthServer to use RabbitMQ and PostgreSQL.
 We have also tested the AuthServer and the entire application.

+you can find the source code for this article on [GitHub](https://github.com/antosubash/AbpMicroservice)